Panthaweekan/OOP-Project-UPBEAT/README.md

  # Need to do next
    - Parser-tester & AST tester

- # Tomorrow Plan
+ # Plan now (5/3/2023)
-   - do some documentation for assignment!
+   - Do all tester and simply code from feedback
-   - Simpify code again and check wrong syntax!
+   - Do elevaluator for game-state!

- # date. ; FEB/23/2023 (Deadline)
+ # FEB/9/2023 (Deadline)